Mudassar619/DSA-Chess-Game/README.md

 - AI uses priority queue ordering, minimax, alpha-beta pruning, and HashMap board-state caching.
 - Scoreboard and match history saving.
 - Export match report.
-- Tree:Minimax Game Tree panel in the main menu.
+- Minimax Game Tree panel in the main menu.
   It builds a limited minimax search tree from the current board position.
   Each node shows a possible move, tactical score, and minimax value.
-- Graph:Match History Network panel in the main menu.
+- Match History Network panel in the main menu.
   It displays players as graph vertices and completed matches as graph edges.

 DSA Principals used in this project